0Jiahao/Gate_Detection_Viola_Jones/README.md

 ## Result
 The red bbox is the detection of top left; yellow for top right; green for bottom right and blue for bottom left.
 The pink polygon is the detection of the gate.

 <div align=center><img src="https://github.com/0Jiahao/Gate_Detection_Viola_Jones/blob/master/result/result.gif"/></div>

 ## Future work
-The detector does not have the property rotation-invariance, raw image should be rotated in advanced (data gathered from agent)
+The detector does not have the property rotation-invariance, raw image should be rotated in advanced (data gathered from agent);
 Only darker corners' detectors are implemented in the current version.
 Lighter corner detectors can improve its performance in various enviroments.